joseph-a-levine/charta-vista/README.md

 # Analysis

 Some analysis files removed 2020-10-03, as I'm now turning this into a more formal write-up.
 Please contact me jablevine@gmail.com if you have any questions.
+Implications for PhD applicants in social sciences in the US, foreign and domestic.